kcelebi/SigCapPreprocessing/README.md

 - (6): Davison to Crowell Quad(House H and G) with 10 seconds interval
 - (7): Davison to Crowell Quad(House H and G) with 5 seconds interval
 - (8): Davison to Crowell Quad(House H and G) with 1 second interval
+- (9): Davison to main quad next to WU with 2 seconds interval